tye27/mr.divw/README.md

-# mr.divw: Debiased Inverse-Variance Weighted Estimator in Summary-Data Mendelian Randomization and multivariable Mendelian Randomization
+# mr.divw: Debiased Inverse-Variance Weighted Estimator in Summary-Data Mendelian Randomization and Multivariable Mendelian Randomization

 *mr.divw* is an R package for summary-data Mendelian randomization (MR) and multivariable Mendelian randomization (MVMR) using the Debiased Inverse-Variance Weighted (dIVW) Estimator.
 The dIVW estimator is a simple modification of the popular IVW estimator, that has an explicit form and is robust to many weak instruments.
 The latest version allows for overlapping exposure and outcome datasets.